SilverLongjohns/SilverLongjohns/README.md

 I'm a passionate full-stack developer, pushing myself in all sorts of directions.
 Currently my main focus is working in C# and upping my skills there.
 If you're looking to chat about game dev, startups or coding bootcamps, I'm all ears!

-:busts_in_silhouette: Currently working for an international FinTech startup
+:busts_in_silhouette: Currently working for Build Circle, a uk-based tech consultancy!

 :eyes: My favourite side project right now is a top secret Unity game!